openscript-ch/quassel/docs/setup.md

 ## Getting started

-The following steps describe how to set up the Quassel.
+The following steps describe how to set up the Quassel application system.

 ### Environment